Design Pattern Evangelist Blog

 Configurer?
 It’s not a real word.
 I made it up.
 I prefer Orchestrator but it’s too close to Orchestration, which has other meanings.
 I considered Dependency Injector or Injector, but that’s an implementation technique.
 I want to convey design intent.
 Martin Fowler used the term Assembler in Inversion of Control Containers and the Dependency Injection pattern, but that’s a term that used elsewhere too.

-I have finally settled on a term I used many years ago when presenting Design Patterns Lunch & Learn seminars at the office.
+I have finally settled on the term I used many years ago when presenting Design Patterns Lunch & Learn seminars at the office.
 Configurer appeared in many of my Lunch & Learn Design Pattern diagrams, often as an external actor.
 I’m resurrecting it for these blogs too.
 The concept rarely appears in the Gang of Four diagrams.
 This is another sin of omission in their book in my humble opinion.

 Red Lines